 - CTX_XDL_REGISTER_SERVICE=Y | N – The Linux Virtual Desktop services are started after machine startup.

 - CTX_XDL_ADD_FIREWALL_RULES=Y | N – The Linux Virtual Desktop services require incoming network connections to be allowed through the system firewall.
-You can automatically open the required ports (by default ports 80 and 1494) in the system firewall for the Linux Virtual Desktop.
+You can open the required ports (by default ports 80 and 1494) automatically in the system firewall for the Linux Virtual Desktop.

-- CTX_XDL_HDX_3D_PRO=Y | N – Linux Virtual Desktop supports HDX 3D Pro, a set of graphics acceleration technologies designed to optimize the virtualization of rich graphics applications.
-HDX 3D Pro requires a compatible NVIDIA GRID graphics card to be installed.
+- CTX_XDL_HDX_3D_PRO=Y | N – The Linux VDA supports HDX 3D Pro, a set of GPU acceleration technologies designed to optimize the virtualization of rich graphics applications.
 If HDX 3D Pro is selected, the VDA is configured for VDI desktops (single-session) mode - (that is, CTX_XDL_VDI_MODE=Y).
-HDX 3D Pro is not supported on SUSE.
-Ensure that the value is set to N for a SUSE platform.

 - CTX_XDL_VDI_MODE=Y | N – Whether to configure the machine as a dedicated desktop delivery model (VDI) or hosted shared desktop delivery model.
 For HDX 3D Pro environments, set the value to Y.

 - CTX_XDL_SITE_NAME=dns-name – The Linux VDA discovers LDAP servers through DNS.
 To limit the DNS search results to a local Site, specify a DNS Site name.
 If unnecessary, set to <none>.